yatsu/jaffle/docs/commands/index.rst

 Commands
 ========

-Turret consists of the following commands:
+Jaffle consists of the following commands:

 .. toctree::
    :maxdepth: 2